XVimProject/XVim/README.md

 INSTALL
 =======

-From zip
+From Installer Package
 --------

-Download XVim.zip and extract it into followng direcotry.

-    $(HOME)/Library/Application Support/Developer/Shared/Xcode/Plug-ins

-Make the directory if you don't have one already.
+Download XVim_X.XX.pkg and install it.
+Do not change the install directory.
-Then restart XCode
+Then restart XCode.
+That's it!

 From source code